 Students that gain direct entry into second-year courses from secondary school have the opportunity to complete a Bachelor of Science with Honours in three years.

-New Zealand's unique mix of primary and secondary industries provides a wide choice of careers in chemistry.
-Expanding industries in New Zealand, for example those related to new sources of energy and to the development of forestry and dairy resources, are further increasing the demand for qualified chemists.
+Aotearoa New Zealand's unique mix of primary and secondary industries provides a wide choice of careers in chemistry.
+Expanding industries in Aotearoa, for example those related to new sources of energy and to the development of forestry and dairy resources, are further increasing the demand for qualified chemists.

 - Chemists are key members of developmental teams in the pharmaceutical industry.

 - Industry uses chemists in such areas as research and development of new products, monitoring product composition and quality, and environmental monitoring and regulation.